• Skip to main content

 • Zucchini - You'll need one pound of small to medium zucchini for this recipe.
 Small zucchini don't have hard seeds and have a mild, slightly sweet flavor, making them perfect for pickling.
 Zucchini can also be substituted with cucumbers to make a classic refrigerator pickle.

-• Peppercorns - Add flavor to your pickles.
-You can also add a half teaspoon of red pepper flakes for a spicy dill zucchini pickle.
+• Flavor - Fresh dill, peppercorns, and garlic cloves add bright, fresh flavor to your zucchini pickles.
+Optionally, add ½ teaspoon of red pepper flakes for a spicy dill pickle.
+Garlic can be substituted with ½ a small, thin sliced onion.

 • Vinegar - White vinegar or apple cider vinegar works well in this recipe.
 It's important not to adjust the amount of vinegar and water in this recipe, as the vinegar is what's pickling your zucchini and acting as a preservative.